Pooled pensions and mandatory savings.

 Pooled Registered Pension Plans

-The industry already has these.
+The industry already has this.
 There are Group RRSPs, DCPP, etc that are low to no cost to the employer and offer away for small businesses to help their members save.
-The self employed have RRSPS, TFSA and other tax efficient ways to save for their own retirement.
+The self-employed have RRSPS, TFSA and other tax-efficient ways to save for their own retirement.

 The key here is not providing more plans, it is making people save.